-Natural CREB [pS133] from Forskolin-treated HeLa cell lysate was serially diluted in Standard Diluent Buffer.
-The optical density of each dilution was plotted against the CREB [pS133] standard curve.
-Parallelism demonstrated by the figure below indicated that the standard accurately reflects CREB [pS133] content in samples.
+Natural CREB from HeLa cell lysate was serially diluted in Standard Diluent Buffer.
+The optical density of each dilution was plotted against the CREB standard curve.
+Parallelism was demonstrated by the figure below and indicated that the standard accurately reflects CREB content in samples.